naresy/Calculation-and-Visualization-From-CSV-File/README.md

-# Calculation-and-Visulation-From-CSV-File Using wheel Package
+# Calculation-and-Visualization-From-CSV-File Using wheel Package

 This package provides functionalities to analyze Apple time series data.
 It includes modules for data processing, statistical calculations, visualization, and analysis.